yasu-oh/merge_tools/README.md

 Result:

 * `./swallow-r1-tokenfixed/` contains a re-sharded `safetensors` model and a **patched tokenizer** whose vocab size ≥ R1.
+* Base tokens that were missing from the source model are initialized with the `<unk>` vector.

 ### 2.2 Drop-mode (`--drop-extra`)